Alfresco/docs-alfresco/sap/5.0/config/advanced.md

 The job can be enabled or disabled at the repository file for each SAP Content Repository:

-1. Navigate to related SAP Content Repository folder **Data Dictionary > SAP Content Connector > SAP Repositories > XX**.
+1. Navigate to related SAP Content Repository folder **Data Dictionary > SAP Content Connector > SAP Repositories > XX**
 2. Edit properties of the file **XX Repository**.
 3. In aspect `SAP Connection Repository Details`, there is text-field `Enabled Jobs` available containing a list of all jobs of the SAP Connector.

     ![sap_conf_aspect_sap-connection_repository_jobs]({% link sap/images/sap_conf_aspect_sap-connection_repository_jobs.png %})

     1. To disable the job, remove the text `sapContentConnectorReplicate` (including the comma) from the field and save the file.
-    2. To enable the job, add the text `**sapContentConnectorReplicate**` to the field and save the file.
-You may need to add a comma before it to correctly format the comma-separated list.
-Click the question mark besides the field to show the help text, including a list of all possible values.
+    2. To enable the job, add the text `sapContentConnectorReplicate` to the field (there might be a need to add a comma before as this is a comma-separated list) and save the file.
+Click the question mark besides the field to show a help including all possible values.

         > **Note:** The changes reflects immediately.
 There is no restart of Content Services required.

 > **Note:** The job is always enabled (present as list value in this field) by default, once a new SAP Content Repository is created (see [1.
-Create SAP Content Repository]({% link sap/latest/config/index.md%}#basic-createsapcontentrepo)).
+Create SAP Content Repository]({% link sap/5.0/config/index.md%}#basic-createsapcontentrepo)).
 In contrast the CRON trigger bean in the `alfresco-global.properties` is always disabled by default.

 ##### Execution time

-The execution time for the job is stored as a value for the following property of the related SAP System Configuration:
+The execution time for the job is stored as value for key

 ```text
 integrations.sap.system.1.jobs.sapContentConnectorReplicate.cronExpression = 0 0/1 * 1/1 * ? *
 ```

-This value is a CRON expression that provides the most flexible way of executing the job.
-By default, the job is triggered every full minute.
+of the related SAP System Configuration.
+The value is a CRON expression to provide the most flexible way of executing the job.
+As default value the job is triggered every full minute.

 ##### CRON trigger bean